 Interactive behavioral analysis allows the tester to observe and understand how malware affects the system, its registry, file system, process and network activities and how someone might replicate them.

 A safe testing environment can be set up by downloading virtualization software to run a guest operating system.
-Testing malware in a sandbox like this is also referred to as dynamic analysis.
+Testing malware in a sandbox like this is also called dynamic analysis.

 The one great challenge with this is that malware can often detect when it is being run on a virtual machine and alter its behavior accordingly.
 Malware may remain dormant until certain conditions are met.